doctoon/boyclicker/README.md

 the golden >.< - ???<br>
 omg so shiny - ???<br>
 <br>
+## Changelog
+MORE COMING SOON !!
+# Update 1.3
+added achievements, more sounds, sillified the remaining text elements.
 # Update 1.2
 revamped certain systems (NOT the shop system), added music, remade the assets [besides the favicon], and fixed a lot of bugs!
 # Update 1.1